Resonant Spin Hall Effect of Light in Random Photonic Arrays: Scattering of light by a random photonic array

 From now on, we focus on the statistical average $\overline{\textbf{E}}$ of Eq. (\ref{eq:MS_field}) over the cylinder positions, which we denote by an overbar.
 In general, this average can not be computed analytically exactly due to the multiple correlations between the scatterers.
-Here, however, we assume a dilute distribution of the cylinders, i.e., $n\rho^2\ll1$, with $n$ the surface density of the cylinders and $\rho$ the cylinder radius.
-Under this condition, the probability that the scattered light ``returns'' to a scatterer already visited is very small, such that we have $\overline{\textbf{T}_j\cdot \textbf{E}_s}\simeq \overline{\textbf{T}_j}\cdot\overline{\textbf{E}_s}$ (independent-scattering approximation).
-Taking the cylinder positions $\br_{\perp j}$ uniformly distributed, averaging Eq. (\ref{eq:MS_field}) gives
+Here, however, we assume a dilute distribution of the cylinders, i.e., $n k_0^{-2}\ll1$, with $n$ the surface density of the cylinders in the transverse plane $(x,y)$ and $k_0=\omega/c_0\sin\theta$ the transverse wave number.
+Together with the low-frequency limit introduced in Sec. \ref{sec:low-freq}, we thus have:

+The diluteness condition $n k_0^{-2}\ll1$ implies that the probability that the scattered light ``returns'' to a scatterer already visited is very small, such that we have $\overline{\textbf{T}_j\cdot \textbf{E}_s}\simeq \overline{\textbf{T}_j}\cdot\overline{\textbf{E}_s}$ (independent-scattering approximation).
+On the other hand, the condition $n\rho^2\ll1$ implies that spatial correlations between tubes, caused by their finite size, are negligible (see \cite{Vynck21} for details about the case of correlated or partially disordered media).
+This allows us to employ a simple model of disorder where the cylinder positions $\br_{\perp j}$ are uniformly distributed, such that:

+with $N/S=n$, $S$ being the surface of the array in the transverse plane $(x,y)$.
+The disorder average of Eq. (\ref{eq:MS_field}) thus reads

 For a point-source emitting light within the array, this relation is simply generalized in terms of a disorder-average Green's tensor $\overline{\textbf{G}}$, which obeys

 Equation (\ref{eq:Dyson0}) is known as the Dyson equation at the independent-scattering approximation \cite{Lagendijk96}.
 From the knowledge of the $T$-matrix of a single cylinder, the average Green's tensor of the random array thus follows from